Georges Gielen

 Biography

-Georges G.E.
-Gielen is Full Professor in the MICAS research division at the Department of Electrical Engineering (ESAT) at KU Leuven.
-Since 2020 he is Chair of the Department of Electrical Engineering.
-His research interests are in the design of analog and mixed-signal integrated circuits, and especially in analog and mixed-signal CAD tools and design automation.
-He is a frequently invited speaker/lecturer and coordinator/partner of several (industrial) research projects in this area, including several European projects.
-He has (co-)authored 10 books and more than 600 papers in edited books, international journals and conference proceedings.
+His research interests are in the design of analog and mixed-signal integrated circuits, and especially in analog and mixed-signal CAD tools and design automation, including modeling, simulation, optimization and synthesis as well as testing.
+He has graduated over 55 PhDs so far.
+He is a frequently invited speaker and serves/served as Distinguished Lecturer of the IEEE Solid-State Circuits Society and the IEEE Circuits and Systems Society.
+He is coordinator/partner of several academic and industrial research projects in the above fields, including having awarded the ERC Advanced Grant AnalogCreate.
+He has (co-)authored 14 monograph books and more than 800 publications in edited books, international journals and conference proceedings.
 He is a 1997 Laureate of the Belgian Royal Academy of Sciences, Literature and Arts in the discipline of Engineering.
-He is Fellow of the IEEE since 2002, and received the IEEE CAS Mac Van Valkenburg award in 2015 and the IEEE CAS Charles Desoer award in 2020.
-He is an elected member of the Academia Europaea.
+He is Fellow of the IEEE since 2002, and received the IEEE CAS Mac Van Valkenburg award in 2015, the IEEE CAS Charles Desoer award in 2020, as well as the EDAA Achievement Award in 2021.
+He is an elected member of the Royal Flemish Academy of Belgium in the class of Technical Sciences, and of the Academia Europaea.